A new audit of potentially avoidable appointments in general practice – available to all practices at no cost

 We are now supporting over 1,500 practices across the UK to manage access and urgent care

 Our support for general practices looking to improve access for patients and streamline the management of urgent care continues to expand.
 Based on a web based tool, developed out of our work commissioned by the Department of Health, we collect practice data for one week and prepare a report for each practice looking at how you compare to others and explore what this means for making practical changes in the way you work.
-We have now worked with over 1,500 practices across the UK.
+We are regularly improving the format of our reports for practices based on constant feedback.
+If you would like to see an example report, CLICK HERE.
 If you want to know more about how we might work with you please contact Rick Stern on

 or call on 07709 746771.